cisagov/prescup-challenges/pc4/team/round3-a-round-orange/solution/README.md

 ### SUID Vulnerability

-1. The second question asks you to find the list five employees are behind the illegal orange smuggling ring.
+The second question asks you to find the list of five employees who are behind the illegal orange smuggling ring.
 It also tells us it will be found on the Desktop.

-Let's now create a payload to see if this system contains that file!
+1. Create a payload to see if this system contains that file.

 ```
 <?xml version="1.0" encoding="ISO-8859-1"?>